 WooCommerce Product Data: Extracting and Syncing from WordPress Stores

 WooCommerce powers over 5 million active online stores, making it one of the most important data sources in the ecommerce ecosystem.
 Whether you need to monitor competitor WooCommerce stores, sync product data between systems, or build product intelligence pipelines, understanding how to extract data from WooCommerce is essential.
+For a comparison of similar techniques on other platforms, see our guide on BigCommerce API competitor data.
 This guide covers both the REST API and web scraping approaches.

 WooCommerce Overview